Learn to create a scrolling table of data range to use filters without changing the data range. Here are the steps:

-There can be trouble in visualizing graphs alongside a large dataset as scrolling down would disappear the chart.
-In order to view the graph and dataset side by side, you can create Scrolling Tables in Google Sheets on the dataset.
+There can be trouble in visualizing graphs alongside a large dataset as scrolling down would make the chart disappear from view.
+In order to view the graph and dataset side by side, you can create scrolling tables in Google Sheets.
 Scrolling Tables will help you navigate up/down the dataset without actually going down the screen.

 Steps to Create Scrolling Tables in Google Sheets

-- After selecting the cells, click on the Insert tab from the navigation bar and select the Chart option to create a chart for the data range.
+After selecting the cells, click on the Insert tab from the navigation bar and select Chart.

 Step 3: Select Table Chart

 - After selecting Chart, click on Chart Type.